 The Steering Committee will establish policies and procedures for BrooklineCAN.
 The Steering Committee shall be composed of the officers of the organization; one representative each of the Council on Aging, the Board of the Senior Center, and founding partner organizations; and committee chairs who will be selected through a collaborative process between committee members and the Co-Chairs.
 The Steering Committee may also appoint up to five at-large members drawn from the BrooklineCAN membership.
 Members of the Steering Committee will serve for two years.
 The Co-Chairs will establish staggered renewal dates.
 Members of the Steering Committee must be BrooklineCAN members.

 |Members: (updated 10/30/2013)|

 This Committee keeps the community informed of BrooklineCAN programs and services and other area events.
 It creates newsletters, promotional materials and a website – www.BrooklineCAN.org.
 The committee seeks individuals to draft newsletter articles, write and distribute news releases, help create promotional materials, and make suggestions to help bring BrooklineCAN to the attention of all Brookline residents.
-If you have skills in journalism, public relations, or photography, please join us.
+If you have skills in journalism, public relations, graphic design, or photography, please join us.
 We are also looking for individuals with experience with websites and content management software.

 |Members: (updated 10/30/2013)|